+• Adopting utility Documents

+NO Distribution Safety Rules.

+Installation specifications for the work to be performed which conform to the NO requirements.

+Relevant NO G81 documents.

-- Adopting utility Documents - DNO / IDNO Distribution Safety Rules - Installation specifications for the work to be performed which conform to the DNO / IDNO requirements - Relevant DNO / IDNO G81 documents - Energy Networks Association Technical Specifications (ENATS) - ENATS 09-07 PVC and XLPE insulated concentric service cables with stranded copper or solid aluminium phase conductors and copper concentric conductors - ENATS 12-24 Plastic ducts for buried electric cable - The Distribution Code - The New Roads and Street Works Act and all related Codes of Practice and Specifications Chapter 8 of the Traffic signs manual
+• Energy Networks Association Technical Specifications (ENATS).

+ENATS 09-07 PVC and XLPE insulated concentric service cables with stranded copper or solid aluminium phase conductors and copper concentric conductors.

+ENATS 12-24 Plastic ducts for buried electric cable.

+- The Distribution Code. - The New Roads and Street Works Act and all related Codes of Practice and Specifications.

+Chapter 8 of the Traffic signs manual.

-- Town & Country Planning Act - National Joint Utilities Group (NJUG) publications (Volumes)
+- Town & Country Planning Act. - Steetworks UK publications (Volumes).

-Volume 1 NJUG Guidelines on the position and colour coding of underground utilities apparatus
+Volume 1 Steetworks UK Guidelines on the position and colour coding of underground utilities apparatus.

-Volume 2 NJUG Guidelines for the positioning of underground utilities apparatus for new development sites
+Volume 2 Steetworks UK Guidelines for the positioning of underground utilities apparatus for new development sites.

-Volume 3 NJUG Guidelines for the management of 3rd party cable ducting
+Volume 3 Steetworks UK Guidelines for the management of 3rd party cable ducting.

-Volume 4 NJUG Guidelines for the planning, installation and maintenance of utility services in proximity to trees
+Volume 4 Steetworks UK Guidelines for the planning, installation and maintenance of utility services in proximity to trees.

-Volume 5 NJUG Guidelines on environmental good practice (as available)
+Volume 5 Steetworks UK Guidelines on environmental good practice (as available).

-Volume 6 Legislation and bibliography

-Volume 7 NJUG Guidelines for managing fixed penalty notices
+Volume 6 Street Works UK Guidelines on Co-ordination, Co-operation & Communication.

+Volume 7 (To Be Removed).
-- Health & Safety Executive (HSE) publications - HS (G) 47 Avoiding danger from underground services - GS 6 Avoidance of danger from overhead electric power lines - LEGISLATION - - All requirements of all relevant legislation shall be met.
-The following is a list of some of the relevant legislation -

-The Electricity Act 1989 (as amended by the Utilities Act 2000)

-The Electricity Safety, Quality and Continuity Regulations

-The Electricity at Work Regulations

-Construction (Design Management) Regulations

-The Management of Health & Safety at Work Regulations

-Provision and Use of Work Equipment Regulations

-Control of Substances Hazardous to Health Regulations

-Manual Handling Operations Regulations

-Noise at Work Regulations
+• Health & Safety Executive (HSE) publications.

+HS (G) 47 Avoiding danger from underground services.

+- GS 6 Avoidance of danger from overhead electric power lines. - LEGISLATION - - All requirements of all relevant legislation shall be met.
+The following is a list of some of the relevant legislation - The Electricity Act 1989 (as amended by the Utilities Act 2000). - The Electricity Safety, Quality and Continuity Regulations. - The Electricity at Work Regulations. - Construction (Design Management) Regulations. - The Management of Health & Safety at Work Regulations. - Provision and Use of Work Equipment Regulations. - Control of Substances Hazardous to Health Regulations. - Manual Handling Operations Regulations. - Noise at Work Regulations. - Confined spaces regulations. - Lifting Operations and Lifting Equipment Regulations. - Workplace Health, Safety and Welfare Regulations. - Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (Riddor). - Personal Protective Equipment at Work Regulations.
-Confined spaces regulations

-Lifting Operations and Lifting Equipment Regulations

-Workplace Health, Safety and Welfare Regulations

-Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (Riddor)

-Personal Protective Equipment at Work Regulations